 After about twelve hours, I remove the warm, crushed buds from their plastic bag and lay them neatly—with air space between them—on a dry, clean cookie sheet.

+The next step is heating the crushed buds.
 Preheat your kitchen oven to its lowest setting—usually somewhere between 150 and 180 degrees—and place the cookie sheet of crushed buds inside for half an hour.
 After that, remove the sheet and turn the buds over.
 Replace the cookie sheet for another half hour.
 At the end of that time, the buds should be just slightly moist, and a little sticky—ideal for smoking.
 Gently remove the seeds, which are usually not harmed by this mild heating process, place the seedless buds into a coffee mug, and with large scissors chop them into pieces small enough to smoke.

 After your marijuana has cured for at least three months, you should plan for long-term storage.
 If you plan to keep your marijuana for a few months, the mason jar used for curing will be enough.
 Simply place them in a cool, dark environment and use it as needed.
 If you plan to store your marijuana for longer than six months, you may want to vacuum-seal them or tightly pack them in mason jars and store them in the freezer.

 If stored for over a year, cured marijuana will have more of a mellow effect and have more of a beige color.
 The potency should remain intact, however.

 FAQ about curing marijuana